Apteco/py-apteco/docs/source/reference/topics/datagrids.rst

 .. note::
-    The data grid functionality is still under active development, and so is currently subject to several limitations:
+    The data grid functionality is still under active development, and so is currently subject to a couple of limitations:

     * The data grid columns must be FastStats variables (expressions and other more complex column types are not currently supported)
     * **Array** and **FlagArray** variables are not currently supported as columns
-    * The variables for the columns must be from the same table as the resolve table of the data grid.

 Basic use
 =========